 may be necessary.

-To help reduce your chance of developing corneal opacity, take the following steps: Take care to avoid injuring the eye.
+To help reduce your chance of corneal opacity: Take care to avoid injuring the eye.
 Wear eye protection during any potentially dangerous activity.
 Make sure safety goggles are worn tight against the face, otherwise a foreign body can fly up under the goggles and injure the eye.Take proper care of contact lenses.
 Follow your doctor’s recommendations regarding wear and cleaning them.Keep your eyes from drying out by using saline eye drops.See your doctor right away if you think you have an eye infection, if you injured your eye, or if you develop any pain or change in vision.